-- 1. Each Contracting Party shall have the right to designate in writing to the aeronautical authorities of the other Contracting Party one or more airlines for the purpose of operating air services on the routes specified in Annex I and to withdraw or alter such designations. - 2.
-On receipt of such a designation, and of applications from the designated airline, the other Contracting Party shall grant the appropriate authorizations and permissions with minimum procedural delay, provided: - a) in the case of an airline designated by Denmark: - (i) it is established in the territory of Denmark under the EU Treaties or under the Agreement on the European Economic Area, and has a valid Operating Licence in accordance with European Union law or in accordance with national law adopted under the Agreement on the European Economic Area; and - (ii) effective regulatory control of the airline is exercised and maintained by the European Union Member State or the EEA EFTA State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation;
+- 1. Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airlines for the purpose of operating the agreed air services on the routes specified in the Annex to this Agreement and to withdraw or alter such designations. - 2.
+On receipt of such designation, and of applications from the designated airline, the other Contracting Party shall grant the appropriate authorizations and permissions with minimum procedural delay, provided: - (a) in the case of an airline designated by [Denmark/Norway/Sweden]: - (i) it is established in the territory of [Denmark/Norway/Sweden] under the EU Treaties or under the Agreement on the European Economic Area, and has a valid Operating License in accordance with European Union law or in accordance with national law adopted under the Agreement on the European Economic Area; and - (ii) effective regulatory control of the airline is exercised and maintained by the European Union Member State or the EEA EFTA State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; - (b) in the case of an airline designated by the Republic of Mauritius: